 Rare Coins by Type – What We Recommend

-Certified rare coins can offer balance to your core bullion holdings.
+Early certified rare coins can offer balance to your core bullion holdings.

 So what does a model PCGS certified rare coin portfolio look like?
 Actually there are so many variations on this idea that the exact answer will not suit everyone, but my choices are a good place to begin especially if you are new to rare coin investment.
-To begin let me offer four reasons I believe everyone should at least consider placing a portion of their hard asset investment money into this specific area:
+To begin let me offer four reasons I believe everyone should consider placing a portion of their hard asset money into this area:

 First the US paper dollar is vulnerable to uncontrolled government spending, worldwide political unrest, and liberal politics, all of which threaten its value and therefore your buying power.
 Certified rare coins have historically protected owners against this devaluation in paper money.